-However, passwords and PINs do have demonstrable value.
-According to Nilson Report, credit card fraud losses associated with MFA at the point-of-sale are the lowest of the transaction categories tracked.
 A consequence of the shift to contactless transactions has been the imposition of transaction value limits on end-users, who are required to enter a PIN at the point-of-sale when a purchase exceeds a threshold value.
 In response to end-user preferences, financial institutions and transaction processing networks have raised these threshold values, but doing so increases risk of loss, increases the volume and costs of charge-backs to merchants, and taxes the fraud detection and prevention systems of issuers and transaction processing networks.
+Contactless biometric cards enable offer a convenient tap and go experience for users with higher security than PIN transactions.
+Therefore, enabling a contactless payment experience with no threshold on transaction value.